plandes/edusenti/README.md

 However, the distributed models were trained on the training and test sets combined.
 The validation metrics of those trained models are available on the command line with `edusenti info`.

+## Differences from the Paper Repository

+The paper [reproduction repository] has quite a few differences, mostly around reproducibility.
+However, this repository is designed to be a package used for research that applies the model.
+To reproduce the results of the paper, please refer to the [reproduction repository].
+To use the best performing model (XLM-RoBERTa Large) from that paper, then use this repository.

+The primary difference is this repo has significantly better performance in Albanian, which climbed from from F1 71.9 to 83.5 (see [models](#models)).
+However, this repository has no English sentiment model since it was only used for comparing methods.

+Changes include:

+* Python was upgraded from 3.9.9 to 3.11.6
+* PyTorch was upgraded from 1.12.1 to 2.1.1
+* HuggingFace transformers was upgraded from 4.19 to 4.35
+* [zensols.deepnlp] was upgraded from 1.8 to 1.13
+* The dataset was re-split and stratified.

 ## Documentation